Mindtree achieves Data Analytics Partner Specialization in Google Cloud Partner Advantage Program

 This specialization highlights Mindtree's expertise and success in leveraging analytics for business insights using Google Cloud Platform technology.

-Specializations in the (https://cloud.google.com/partners) Google Cloud Partner Specialization Program are designed to provide Google Cloud customers with qualified partners that have demonstrated technical proficiency and proven success in specialized solution and service areas.
+Specializations in the are designed to provide Google Cloud customers with qualified partners that have demonstrated technical proficiency and proven success in specialized solution and service areas.

 This recognition highlights Mindtree's ability to drive the data analytics process from ingestion to preparation, storage, and analysis, which has become increasingly important as companies look to analytics for data-backed business insights.